danielchg/danielchg.github.io/content/posts/sriov-on-openshift/index.md

 sriov-network-operator.v4.14.0-202405161337   Succeeded
 ```

-### NIC BIOS settings
+### Validate SR-IOV support on the NIC

 As we already mentioned above, it is mandatory for using SR-IOV to have support at hardware level.
-In our case the **Intel E810** NICs support SR-IOV.
-But even the NIC support it, we need to configure it from the BIOS settings.
+The list of devices supported at the time of this writing are listed in the [OpenShift official documentation](https://docs.openshift.com/container-platform/4.14/networking/hardware_networks/about-sriov.html#supported-devices_about-sriov).
+In the environment used to write this article are installed the **Intel E810** NICs which support SR-IOV.
+But even the NIC support it, we have to ensure that it is enabled in the BIOS settings.

 To ensure that the required configurations for the NIC are enabled, we need to connect to the server BMC, in our case iDRAC because is a DELL machine.
 From there, we have to open the Virtual Console, reboot our system from the Power options, and follow the next workflow: